zzak/docker/docs/sources/reference/api/docker_remote_api_v1.16.md

 -   **Content-type** – should be set to `"application/tar"`.
 -   **X-Registry-Config** – base64-encoded ConfigFile object
 -   **X-BuildEnv** – base64-encoded JSON array of strings of build-time environment variables in the form <var>=<value>.
-These can be accessed like regular environment variables in the 'RUN' primitive of the Dockerfile.
-And they are not persisted in the intermediate and final images.
-This can be useful for building images that require access to certain environment variables that are specific to the build host like http-proxy; user credentials for pulling intermediate files etc.
--   **X-BuildVars** – base64-encoded JSON array of strings of values for the build variables in the form <var>=<value>.
-These are used to expand/substitute the corresponding variables used in the Dockerfile primitives, without an explicit definition by the ENV primitive.
-Note that the expanded values of these variables get persisted in the intermediate and final docker images.
+These are used to expand/substitute the corresponding variables used in the Dockerfile primitives, without an explicit prior definition by the ENV primitive.
+These are also used as environment context for the command(s) run as part of the 'RUN' primitive of the Dockerfile, if there is no prior explicit definition of the variable by the ENV primitive.
+    Note that these variables get persisted in the intermediate and final docker images, if they result in an expansion or substitution as part of Dockerfile primitives.
+    However, they are not persisted when used as environment context for command(s) run as part of `RUN`.
+This gives the flexibility to build an image by passing host specific environment variables (like http_proxy) without affecting portability of generated image.

 Status Codes: